 Jamagidze, a school principal for four years, said a “third” type of assessment that includes feedback from the school and evaluation of classroom performance would be a more meaningful measure.

-“School has a big role, especially the school administration, in improving teachers’ ability, …” he said.
+“School has a big role, especially the school administration, in improving teachers’ ability, And here you can find all the information about the most popular collection of friv games. …” he said.
 “Schools need to give teachers the chance to develop professionally, and schools need to assess teachers’ development level.”

 Tea Kvintradze, deputy director of the National Center for Teacher Professional Development, agreed that the certification process needs to stress professional development over simple test scores.